César Meyer Musso

 Fellow Since 1994

-This profile was prepared when César Meyer Musso was elected to the Ashoka Fellowship in 1994.
+This description of César Meyer Musso's work was prepared when César Meyer Musso was elected to the Ashoka Fellowship in 1994.

 Having developed a successful model for species protection and habitat conservation that strikes a winning balance between citizen, government and private business participation, César Musso is now setting out to spread his approach throughout Brazil.

 The New Idea